 What should I do next?

-If your complaint has completed the internal complaints system and you’re unhappy with the way your complaint was handled, or you feel the complaint was wrongly excluded from the process by your Service, you can ask the Ombudsman to investigate or review the decision received.
+If your complaint has completed the internal complaints system and you are unhappy with the way your Service Complaint was handled, or you feel the complaint was wrongly excluded from the process by your Service, you can ask the Ombudsman to investigate or review the decision received.
 You can ask the Ombudsman to:

 Are you eligible?